JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 }
 ```

-The function takes the id of the visualisation the data is destined for, the data object itself, and a shiny session used to send the data.
+The function takes the id of the visualisation the data is destined for, the data object itself, and a Shiny session used to send the data.
 The id of the visualisation is sent as part of the message and will be used to retrieve the instance of the visualisation and subsequently apply the new dataset.
 Note that we give this message the `send-data` identifier, this will be needed when we write its handler.

 There is one caveat that will make it such that the above will not work.
 To have gio.js work with data changes had to be made to the serialiser (using the `TOJSON_ARGS` attribute), this cannot be used here.
-The data being sent with Shiny via the session object the problem reoccurs: shiny, like htmlwidgets, serialises data frames column-wise and not row-wise.
-One can preview the way shiny serialises with `shiny:::toJSON` (three-colon).
+The data being sent with Shiny via the session object the problem reoccurs: Shiny, like htmlwidgets, serialises data frames column-wise and not row-wise.
+One can preview the way Shiny serialises with `shiny:::toJSON` (three-colon).

 ```r